jaantollander/masters-thesis/content/35_monitoring.md

 Smaller observation interval increases the resolution but also increase the rate of data accumulation.
 We used a 2-minute observation interval and 10-minute cleanup interval.

-Monitoring client parses the target and all entries from the output.
+Monitoring client parses the target and all entries from the output using *Regular Expressions (Regex)*.
 For all entries, it creates a data structure with the timestamp, target, and parsed entry identifier, snapshot time and statistics listed on Table \ref{tab:operations}.
 An example instance of a data structure using *JavaScript Object Notation (JSON)* looks as follows: